-Since joining, we have expanded our relationship with more Tent regional coalitions. across the US, Europe, Mexico and the UK, to build partnerships and networks that will support our refugee recruitment and onboarding programmes.
-With more and more refugees continuing to be forcibly displaced for longer periods of time, it's more important barriers people face entering the workforce and believe that as a global employer we have a role to play in helping refugees and displaced
+Since joining, we have expanded our relationship with more Tent regional coalitions. across the US, Europe, Mexico and the UK, to build partnerships and networks that onboarding programmes.
+With more and more refugees continuing to be forcibly displaced barriers people face entering the workforce a role to play in helping refugees and displaced

-Tent connects businesses with government agencies and organisations who work with support of Tent and these organisations, we are at the early stages of developing our first targets and in setting up recruitment programmes and partnerships in Europe and the US to recruit and support refugees into our
+Tent connects businesses with government support of Tent and these organisations, we are at the early stages of developing our first targets and in setting up recruitment programmes and partnerships in Europe and